-If there is one marriage that the president of Ferrari absolutely wants to do, it is the one with the F1 World Championship, but the road is still long and full of very gifted suitors, unwilling to step aside.
-Nevertheless, a good start, they say, is half done.
-And on Thursday 6 April 1995 Ferrari, even without using the modified engines (reserved for competitions and official tests) set the best times in the free tests which allow the pilots to get to know the new circuit which will host the Argentine Grand Prix.
-Watched by Luca Montezemolo, former Ferrari drivers Carlos Reutemann, Clay Regazzoni and Froilan Gonzalez, Jean Alesi was the fastest, lapping in 1'35"187, ahead of David Coulthard by 0.328 seconds and Gerhard Berger by 0.443.
-Results provisional, subject to changes, but it is still a sign that at least the chassis of the 412T2 is not working badly.
-In fact, the circuit is slow (average 161.076 km/h: some call it a go-kart track) and the are reduced to one hour due to the rain.
+If there is one marriage that the president of Ferrari absolutely wants, it is the one with the F1 World Championship, but the journey is still long and full of very gifted suitors, unwilling to step aside.
+Nonetheless, a good start, they say, is halfway done.
+And on Thursday, April 6th, 1995, Ferrari, even without employing the modified engines (reserved for competitions and official tests) sets the best times during the free tests, which allow the pilots to get acquainted with the new track of the Argentine Grand Prix.
+All former Ferrari drivers, Carlos Reutemann, Clay Regazzoni, Froilan Gonzalez and Jean Alesi are watched by Luca Montezemolo, but Jean Alesi was the fastest, with a lap of 1'35"187, ahead of David Coulthard and Gerhard Berger by 0.328 and 0.443, respectively.
+Results are provisional, subject to changes, but it is anyway a sign that at least the chassis of the 412T2 is not working badly.
+In fact, the circuit is slow (the average is 161.076 km/h, thus some call it a go-kart track) and laps are reduced to one hour due to the rain.
 Admits Jean Alesi:

 "I did a dive off Bahia, with my masseur and hotel manager.
 We were underwater for half an hour with tanks.
-When I surfaced, the support boat was gone: it had broken free.
+When I surfaced, the support boat was gone, it had broken free.
 We began to shout, to signal, but no one could see or hear us.
-So I started swimming and after thirty five minutes I finally found help.
+So, I started swimming and after thirty-five minutes I finally found help.
 It was the biggest fear of my life, other than F1".

-"Gasoline was perfectly legal, and we want justice".
+"Petrol was perfectly legal, and we want justice".

 President Luca Montezemolo replies:

 "In any case, I would already sign for a front row tonight, no matter how things go".